ucsb-cs156/w24/lab/project.md

 For issues, you'll need to do a bit more work that in the previous team projects.

 Here is where you'll get issues from:
 * The three starter code repos have issues lists (as shown in the table below).
+* These have been copied to your repo
+* These issues come in different sizes
   - A handful of these may be small easy issues.
   - However, many (most?) of these issue *may not translate one-to-one into issues for your Kanban board*.
   - Instead, you are encouraged to try to *break the larger ones down into smaller issues*, each of which could be a single PR; more on this below.